Geographic information science (GIScience) has three common definitions. This tutorial will focus on the first of these three definitions:

 The Scientific Method

-Science as an activity is often performed using the scientific method, which is principles and procedures for the systematic pursuit of knowledge involving:
+Science as an activity is often performed using the scientific method (more-formally known as the hypothetico-deductive model) which is principles and procedures for the systematic pursuit of knowledge involving:

 - The recognition and formulation of a problem